SjaDrwsh/reactJs-charts/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+# file structure

+Domain driven separation
+-- components/ folder only for reusable components
+-- domain/ centred folder with all main pages

 # Best practices I like to follow

     * using functional component, take a props argument and return a reactChild